 How to Remove Mold From Car Seats?

-Thanks to white vinegar’s acetic acid content, it’s an ideal product to remove mold from the car seat.
-Pour undiluted white vinegar into an empty spray bottle and spritz the solution on the problematic car seat.
+White vinegar’s acetic acid content is all you need to remove mold from car seats.
+Pour white vinegar into a spray bottle and spritz the solution on the problematic spot.
 Next, scrub the spot with a soft brush and wait for 15-20 minutes allowing the liquid to do its work.
-Once it’s done, wipe with a white damp cloth followed by a hairdryer.
+Once it’s done, wipe it with a damp white cloth, followed by a hairdryer.

 2. Baking Soda

 Baking soda not only eliminates mold from your automobile seat but neutralizes its fetid odor as well.
 Combine 1/4 cup of baking soda and 1/2 cup of tepid water in a bowl to make a paste.
 Spread this paste on the mold-affected car seat with a toothbrush.
 Once it’s done, let it sit for 10-15 minutes, then wipe it with a damp white cloth.
 Repeat the method if needed.

 Dawn dish soap is a potent mold removal agent that cuts the cell membrane of the pesky mold.
 All you have to do is combine a tsp of dawn dish soap and two cups of warm water into an empty spray bottle.
 Next, spray the prepared solution on the mold and scrub it with a soft brush.
 Once the mold is gone, wipe the spot with a damp microfiber cloth.

 Here are some useful dawn dish soap uses